getanteon/anteon/engine_docs/README.md

 Users can specify the required percentile of response times and failure counts in the configuration file, and the engine will compare the actual response times and failure counts to these values throughout the test continuously.
 According to users configuration test can be aborted or continue running until end.
 Check the [example config](https://github.com/ddosify/ddosify/blob/master/config_examples/config.json) to see how it looks.

-Note that the functions and operators mentioned in the [Step Assertion](#assertion). section can also be utilized for the Test-Wide Assertion keywords listed below.
+Note that the functions and operators mentioned in the [Step Assertion](#assertion) section can also be utilized for the Test-Wide Assertion keywords listed below.

+If one of the step assertion fails, the iteration is considered as failed.

 ## Difference Between Test-Wide Assertions and Step Assertions
 Unlike assertions focused on individual steps, which determine the success or failure of a step according to its response, Test-Wide assertions create an abort/continue logic for the entire test, which is based on the accumulated data from all iterations.